 Current maritime conventions, like UNCLOS and COLREGS, pose challenges for autonomous ships.
 They were designed with crew onboard in mind.
 The IMO is working to fill these gaps with a comprehensive legal framework for autonomous shipping.
 Liability issues also arise, making it unclear who is responsible for incidents.

-What safety concerns arise when autonomous ships operate in mixed traffic environments alongside manned vessels?
+What safety concerns arise when autonomous ships operate in mixed navigational environments alongside manned vessels?

 Safety concerns arise when autonomous ships navigate with manned vessels.
 Both human and autonomous systems must make decisions, especially in collision avoidance.
 Autonomous ships also face challenges in emergencies, like man overboard situations, where they may only observe.